 Now in this paleo-friendly coconut chicken recipe, I fry the chicken strips, but you can also do them in the oven instead.
 If you want to cook them in the oven, then just check out my notes in the cooking tips section further down this page.

 You can season these with other seasonings than just salt.
-I haven’t given it a go personally, but something like cayenne, paprika or even some chili flakes might take these coconut crusted chicken strips to a whole new level.
+I haven’t given it a go personally, but something like cayenne, paprika, garlic powder, or even some chili flakes will take these coconut crusted chicken strips to a whole new level.

 If you want to see how to do this recipe visually, then be sure to check out the video below.
 It goes through all the steps to getting this prepared and cooked up.